OM2P: Offline Multi-Agent Mean-Flow Policy: Related Work

-Unlike prior diffusion and flow-based methods that rely on multi-step denoising or distillation, which is impractical in multi-agent settings, our approach introduces a mean-flow policy that enables efficient one-step action generation.
-By integrating generalized mean-flow model seamlessly into offline MARL, our method eliminates multi-step action sampling and aligns policy learning with value supervision, offering a scalable and efficient solution for high-dimensional multi-agent coordination.
+Different from prior diffusion-based and flow-based approaches that rely on multi-step denoising or distillation—which can be computationally prohibitive in multi-agent settings—OM\textsuperscript{2}P introduces a mean-flow policy that enables efficient one-step action generation.
+By seamlessly integrating a generalized mean-flow model into offline MARL, our method eliminates the need for multi-step action sampling while naturally aligning policy learning with value estimates.
+In particular, the mean-flow generator is supervised by the target mean velocity derived from the offline Q-function, providing a stable and principled form of value alignment.
+This unified design not only maintains high efficiency and low memory overhead, but also proves sufficiently expressive across benchmarks, obviating the need for additional energy-based guidance or more complex reward alignment strategies and offering a scalable and efficient solution for high-dimensional multi-agent coordination.